hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster_instance.html.markdown

 A `linux_profile` block supports the following:

-* `ssh_key` - (Required) A list of certificate public key used to authenticate with VMs through SSH.
+* `ssh_key` - (Required) A list of certificate public keys used to authenticate with VMs through SSH.
 The certificate must be in PEM format with or without headers.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 ---